CatalaLang/catala-book/src/2-1-basic-blocks.md

 ## Setting up data structures

-The content of Article 1 assumes a lot of implicit context: there exists an individual with an income, as well as an income tax that the individual has to pay each year.
+The content of article 1 assumes a lot of implicit context: there exists an individual with an income, as well as an income tax that the individual has to pay each year.
 Even if this implicit context is not verbatim in the law, we have to explicit it in the computer code, in the form of data structures